Diameter of P.A. random graphs with edge-step functions: Introduction

 The model we investigate here in its generality was proposed in \cite{ARSEdge17} and combines the traditional preferential attachment rule with a function called \textit{edge-step function} that drives the growth rate of the vertex set.

-The model has one parameter $f$ which is a real non-negative function with domain given by~$\N$ and bounded by one on the $L_{\infty}$-norm.
+The model has one parameter $f$ which is a real non-negative function with domain given by~$\N$ and bounded by one on the $L_{\infty}$-norm, we will see~$f$ as a sequence of probabilities indexed by a time parameter~$t\in\N$.
 Without loss of generality and to simplify the expressions we deal with, we start the process from an initial graph $G_1$ consisting in one vertex and one loop.
 The model evolves inductively and at each step the next graph is obtained by performing one of the two stochastic operations defined below on the previous one: \begin{itemize} \item \textit{Vertex-step} - Add a new vertex $v$ and add an edge $\{u,v\}$ by choosing $u\in G$ with probability proportional to its degree.
 More formally, conditionally on $G$, the probability of attaching $v$ to $u \in G$ is given by

 \item \textit{Edge-step} - Add a new edge $\{u_1,u_2\}$ by independently choosing vertices $u_1,u_2\in G$ according to the same rule described in the vertex-step.
 We note that both loops and parallel edges are allowed.